Equifax data breach: Find out if you were one of 143 million hacked

 What exactly am I enrolling in?

 According to Equifax, those affected are enrolling in a free, one-year subscription TrustedID, which is an identity protection company owned and operated by Equifax.
-According to this page, the service normally costs $27.99 per month for a family plan.
+According to an Equifax representative we spoke to on the phone, the enrollment process will not ask for a credit card number, so the service will not automatically renew after one year.
+CNET has not been able to independently verify this, however.

 Once you're enrolled, TrustedID will: